-The principle of monolayer formation of gas molecules on the surface is used to determine the specific surface area.
+The principle of monolayer formation of gas molecules on the solid surface is used to determine the specific surface area.
 The BET model employing a linearized BET equation is then used to transform the experimental adsorption isotherm into a BET plot and in this way the monolayer volume can be determined.
-In this BET analysis, the cross section of the gas molecule together with the monolayer volume is then used to calculate the total specific surface area expressed in m2/g.
+In this BET analysis, the cross section area of the gas molecule together with the monolayer volume is then used to calculate the total specific surface area expressed in m2/g.

 Prior to the measurement, the sample is pre-treated at elevated temperature in vacuum or flowing gas in order to remove any contaminants.
+It is crucial to tune the pre-treatment conditions to the materials properties as a too low or too high temperature can seriously affect the BET surface area derived from the subsequent BET analysis.

 In general, two different techniques can be distinguished for the subsequent adsorption analysis: